 During municipal city elections this past November, residents in six cities across New Hampshire approved the sale of KENO 603.
 KENO 603 is on sale now in more than 40 bars and restaurants and the New Hampshire Lottery is adding new sales locations weekly.
 The game, which is administered by the New Hampshire Lottery, is on sale daily from 11 AM to 11 PM with drawings every five minutes.
 As with any lottery game, only those 18 or older are allowed to play.

-During each Keno game, players choose from one to 12 numbers, and every five minutes a computer randomly generates and displays 20 winning numbers from 1 to 80 on a video monitor.
+During each KENO 603 game, players choose from one to 12 numbers, and every five minutes a computer randomly generates and displays 20 winning numbers from 1 to 80 on a video monitor.
 A player may place a wager from $1 to $25 per game.
 The more numbers players match, the more they win.
-Approved establishments can offer Keno from 11 AM to 11 PM seven days a week and only those 18 or older will be allowed to play.

-Keno retailers will be paid an 8% sales commission – the highest in the country – as well as additional bonuses.
-Along with Keno, licensed businesses will be able to sell all of the other available lottery games.
+New Hampshire’s KENO 603 retailers receive an 8% sales commission – the highest in the country – as well as additional bonuses.
+Along with KENO 603, licensed businesses will be able to sell all of the other available lottery games.

-Keno is proven to draw new customers as well as delight your current patrons.
+KENO 603 is proven to draw new customers as well as delight your current patrons.
 You’ll even see increased food and beverage sales.
-All equipment needed to sell Keno is provided at no cost.
-New Hampshire Lottery will also train your employees and provide all advertising materials for the game.
+All equipment needed to sell KENO 603 is provided at no cost.
+The New Hampshire Lottery will also train your employees and provide all advertising materials for the game.

-Approved establishments, which must have a valid liquor license, will pay a $500 annual license fee to offer Keno according to the legislation.
+Approved establishments, which must have a valid liquor license, will pay a $500 annual license fee to offer KENO 603, according to the legislation.

-We are reaching out to establishments to provide information on how Keno will work and to explain the application process.
+We are reaching out to establishments to provide information on how KENO 603 will work and to explain the application process.
 Please take a moment and review the additional information on this page.